LucasWeb2016/TranslationsExtraBundle/README.md

 # How to use this bundle

 ## Add a new translation message
-This command adds a new message to all the locales of a domain.
+This command adds a new message to all the locales of a domain if file exists.

      php bin/console trans:add domainname